At the leading edge of Archival preservation

 The project was identified as one of the priorities in LAC's Three-Year Plan 2016-2019: "We will implement our Long-Term Infrastructure Strategy, with a view to building a new state-of-the-art facility for preserving and providing access to our textual records."

-The Gatineau 2 Preservation Facility (referred to as "Gatineau 2") is a solution to Library and Archives Canada's ongoing and future needs for special purpose infrastructure that provides appropriate preservation and access space for LAC's analogue archival holdings.
+The new preservation facility is a solution to Library and Archives Canada's ongoing and future needs for special purpose infrastructure that provides appropriate preservation and access space for LAC's analogue archival holdings.

 LAC has already started to plan this exciting project.
 The facility will be built behind the existing Preservation Centre in Gatineau.
 If the procurement process is carried out as planned, construction will start in 2019 and the building will be operational three years later.